what-is-thy-bidding/BiPartiteGraphColoring/README.md

 COMP691 Folder contains the source code.

-Graphs folder - contains all the graphs that were used for running this program.
+ProjectResouces\Graphs folder - contains all the graphs that were used for running this program.

 Graphs\NetworkRepoGraphs - Contains all the graphs from downloaded from the Network Repository.